Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma

 We examine here how a cloud of electrons and positrons interacts with an ambient plasma, which consists of electrons and protons.
 We select values for the cloud's density, temperature and mean speed for which the ensuing instabilities accelerate protons \cite{Dieckmann18b} and generate strong magnetic fields \cite{Dieckmann18c}.
 In these works, the ambient plasma and the pair cloud were uniform in the direction orthogonal to the expansion direction.
 Here we consider a pair cloud with a density that decreases quadratically with the distance from its central axis until it reaches zero.
 The cloud is truncated at its front.

-We show with a simulation using the relativistic and electromagnetic particle-in-cell (PIC) code EPOCH \cite{Arber15} how the electrons and protons in the ambient plasma compel the pair cloud to form a magnetized jet that expels the protons in its path.
-The magnetic field, which is driven by a filamentation instability between the positrons and the protons, acts as a piston that piles up the protons in the lateral direction; an outer cocoon forms, which is separated by an electrostatic shock from the pristine ambient plasma.
-The shock propagates at about 3\% of the speed of light $c$.
+We show with a simulation using the relativistic and electromagnetic particle-in-cell (PIC) code EPOCH \cite{Arber15} how the electrons and protons in the ambient plasma compel a part of the pair cloud to form a magnetized jet that expels the protons in its path.
+The magnetic field, which is driven by a filamentation instability, acts as a piston that piles up the protons in the lateral direction; an outer cocoon forms, which is separated by an electrostatic shock from the pristine ambient plasma.
+The shock propagates at about 3\% of the light speed $c$.
 A flat head of the jet deflects the ambient protons around it into the outer cocoon.
-The lateral width of the head is comparable to the wavelength of the filamentation instability and it propagates at the speed 0.15 $c$.
+The lateral width of the head is comparable to the wavelength of the filamentation instability and it propagates at the speed 0.15$c$.